 At the same time, he taught as a lecturer at the universities of Karlsruhe, Jena, Darmstadt and Tübingen.
 His lectures focused on cultural and media science issues as well as theoretical and practical philosophy and economics.
 He is co-founder of the Institute for Philosophy of Practice e.V. in Darmstadt.
 Since the summer 2013 he offers a seminar "Money and Ethics" at the Global Ethic Institute.
 He is also the initiator of the series "Klüger wirtschaften".
-His current work focuses on monetary theory, financial ethics and investment, topics he bloggs about in his “Finanz und Eleganz”Blog.
-Bernd Villhauer is currently writing a book "Finanzmarkt und Ethik.
-Eine Einführung" and hopes to finish it in autumn 2018.
+His current work focuses on monetary theory, financial ethics and investment, topics he bloggs about in his “Finanz und Eleganz”-Blog.
+Bernd Villhauer is currently writing his book "Finanzmarkt und Ethik.
+Eine Einführung" and hopes to finish it in autumn 2019.